Virginia Hospital Center participates in the following insurance plans. Always confirm with your Health plan to ensure that VHC is in-network.

 - GEHA Options PPO

 Based on a review of quality and efficiency data, Virginia Hospital Center has received a 2005 quality designation as a United Health Premium cardiac specialty center.
-The designation will be effective in 2012.
+The designation is still effective in 2014.

 Virginia Health Network